 I just know it, you are ready for an A Court of Thorns and Roses audiobook!
-But if you want to dive into Sarah J. Maas’ wonderful Fantasy world, you have to make a decision first: Which audiobook version to listen to?
+But if you want to dive into Sarah J. Maas’ breathtakingly intense Fantasy world, you have to make a decision first: Which ACOTAR audiobook version do you want to listen to?

 **The marked links and book covers on this page are affiliate links.
 If you use them to purchase something, I earn a fee at no additional cost for you.
 Disclosure**